US gun laws: Why it won't follow New Zealand's lead

 The Second Amendment says that "a well regulated militia, being necessary to the security of a free state, the right of the people to keep and bear arms, shall not be infringed".

 Gun-control activists point to the introductory clause as evidence that the amendment was meant primarily to create a "well regulated" militia.
 In 2008, however, a sharply divided court held that the Second Amendment provides a broad right to firearm ownership that prohibits stringent registration requirement for personal weapons.

 Since then, lower courts have considered challenges to state-imposed assault weapon bans, registration requirements and open-carry prohibitions.
-So far the Supreme Court has declined to hear any of the new cases, however.

 The enthusiasm gap

 Perhaps the single biggest obstacle to new gun-control laws at the national level is that opponents tend to hold fiercely to their beliefs, while support for new regulation tends to ebb and flow around each new instance of violence.

 The NRA's strategy, and that of pro-gun politicians, is to wait out the storm - to delay legislative efforts until attention turns elsewhere and the outcry fades.

 Pro-gun politicians offer their thoughts and prayers, observe moments of silence and order flags flown half-staff.
 Then, in the quiet, legislative efforts are deferred and ultimately derailed.